Windows Vista: Set up Windows Media Center with Xbox 360

 Step 4: Add your console to Windows Media Center

 Tasks, and then select Add Extender.
 When prompted, enter the 8-digit setup key from Step 3.

 Step 5: Start Windows Media Center on your console

-Go to Apps, select My Apps, then select Windows Media Center.
+Apps, select My Apps, and then select Windows Media Center.
 It will take some time to build your media libraries the first time you use Windows Media Center on your console.